Is the rent increase making you consider new offices?

 You begin your search by having someone looking for new locations, maybe near to the old one, or more comfortable for you.
 But did you think about other team members, some very important for your business or who won’t be able to go to a farther location?

-Wouldn’t it be great to be able to compare how the new offices compare to the old ones from the point of view of the employees?
+Wouldn’t it be great to be able to compare how the new offices compare to the old ones from the employees’ point of view?
 At least to make sure you won’t worsen the daily commute for most of them.

 Make a map of your team commute